MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/New-JobTrigger.md

 recurring schedule, or when an event occurs.

 You can use the **ScheduledJobTrigger** object that `New-JobTrigger` returns to set a job trigger for a new or existing scheduled job.
-You can also create a job trigger by using the `Get-JobTrigger` cmdlet to get the job trigger of an existing scheduled job, or by using a hash table value to represent a job trigger.
+You can also create a job trigger with the `Get-JobTrigger` cmdlet to get the job trigger of an existing scheduled job, or with a hash table value to represent a job trigger.

 When creating a job trigger, review the default values of the options specified by the `New-ScheduledJobOption` cmdlet.
 These options, which have the same valid and default values as the